IBM-Blockchain-Archive/marbles/README.md

 ### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing the 'Deployment Tracking' section of app.js.
+Deployment tracking can be disabled by deleting the 'Deployment Tracking' section of app.js.